Skip to content

 • Improve circulation

-Sleep is one of the most powerful recovery tools the body has.
+Why is sleep one of the most powerful tools against chronic inflammation?

 During sleep, the body regulates hormones, repairs tissues and supports immune function.
-Even a few nights of poor sleep can affect energy, cravings, mood and overall wellbeing.
+Even a few nights of poor sleep can significantly increase inflammatory markers, affect energy, worsen cravings and impair recovery.
+Improving sleep quality often has a greater positive effect on wellbeing than adding another supplement.

 Helpful habits include: